Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: The new moduli functors

-\begin{dfn} We say that a point \emph{cleaves} to a component of a curve if it is connected to it by a possibly empty chain of rational curves. \end{dfn}
+\begin{definition} We say that a point $p$ \emph{cleaves} to a component $D$ of a curve $C$ if there is a \emph{unique} semistable rational chain of length $k\geq 0$ (see the discussion preceding Lemma \ref{lem:min2}) in $C$ connecting $p$ to a smooth point of $D$. \end{definition}

+\begin{rem} Allowing singularities of genus two forces us to allow singularities of genus one as well by deformation openness.
+Indeed, singularities of genus zero and one appear in the miniversal family of singularities of genus two.
+Also, singularities of type $I$ do appear in the miniversal family of singularities of type $I\!I$, and vice versa.
+For low values of $m$, this follows from a neat result of Grothendieck (\cite[p.
+2277]{C-ML}, see also \cite{Arnold,Demazure}): \begin{thm} Let $(C,q)$ be a curve singularity of ADE type.
+The singularities appearing in the miniversal deformation of $(C,q)$ are all and only the ADE singularities whose Dynkin diagram can be obtained as a full subgraph of the Dynkin diagram of $(C,q)$. \end{thm} \end{rem}

-We finally come to the definition of $m$-stability for curves of genus two. \begin{dfn} Fix positive integers $1\leq m<n$.
+We finally come to the definition of $m$-stability for curves of genus two. \begin{definition} Fix positive integers $1\leq m<n$.
 Let $(C,p_1,\ldots,p_n)$ be a connected, reduced, complete curve of arithmetic genus two, marked by smooth distinct points.
-We say that $C$ is $m$-stable if: \begin{enumerate}[leftmargin=.7cm] \item $C$ is Gorenstein with only: nodes; elliptic $l$-fold points, $l\leq m+1$; type $I_{\leq m}$, type $I\!I_{\leq m}$, and dangling $I\!I_{m+1}$ singularities of genus two, as singular points. \item If $Z$ is a connected subcurve of arithmetic genus two, then $\lev(Z)>m$. \item If $E$ is a nodally attached subcurve of arithmetic genus one, $\lev(E)>m+1$. \item $H^0(C,\Omega_C^\vee(-\sum_{i=1}^n p_i))=0$. \item If $C$ contains a singularity of genus two, or an elliptic $l$-fold with a self-branch or a genus one branch, $p_1$ cleaves to one of the special branches (see Remark \ref{rem:special}).
-If $C$ contains two genus one subcurves sharing a branch, and $E_1$ has level less than $m+2$, then $p_1$ cleaves to $E_1$. \end{enumerate} \end{dfn}
+We say that $C$ is $m$-stable if: \begin{enumerate}[leftmargin=.7cm] \item $C$ is Gorenstein with only: nodes; elliptic $l$-fold points, $l\leq m+1$; type $I_{\leq m}$, type $I\!I_{\leq m}$, and dangling (see Definition \ref{def:dangling}) $I\!I_{m+1}$ singularities of genus two, as singular points. \item If $Z$ is a connected subcurve of arithmetic genus two, then $\lev(Z)>m$. \item If $E$ is a connected subcurve of arithmetic genus one, then either $\lev(E)>m+1$, or $p_1$ cleaves to $E$ and $\overline{C\setminus E}$ is a union of rational curves. \item $H^0(C,\Omega_C^\vee(-\sum_{i=1}^n p_i))=0$. \item If $C$ contains a singularity of genus two, or an elliptic $l$-fold point with a self-branch or a genus one branch, then $p_1$ cleaves to one of the special branches (see Remark \ref{rem:special}). \end{enumerate} \end{definition}